ibivu/amyloid_hydrophobicity/README.md

 Data and scripts to generate the figures in the manuscript on the hydrophobic temperature dependence of amyloid fibril formation.

+## Code for the simulation
 Link to the source code of the model simulations: https://bitbucket.org/abeln/amyloid_hydrophobe/src/master/

+## Scripts and data for simulation nalysis
 The figures showing the analysis results of the simulations were generated with R scripts (version 3.5.2).
 If you run them, make sure to modify the directory names in 'setDataSources.R'.
 Also modify the location of the data files ('/path/dataframesEnthaly_....Rdata')